Research

 Scoring rules are classical tools for evaluating probabilistic forecasts: for example, if you output a probability of rain tomorrow, a scoring rule can be used as a scalar measure of the quality of your probabilistic (i.e., distributional) predictions over time.
 The standard reference is Gneiting and Raftery (2007).

 More recently, scoring rules have increasingly been used to train generative models, which can be viewed as outputting distributions.
-My research examines the structural properties of such models:
+My research examines the fundamental properties of such models:

-An autoencoder based on a scoring rule - the Distributional Principal Autoencoder (Shen & Meinshausen ‘24 ) - is proven to (1) define the encoding exactly in terms of the score function of the data distribution, and (2) permit the recovery, in principle, of the exact data manifold dimension by making the “extra” dimensions of the encoding uninformative.
+An autoencoder based on a scoring rule - the Distributional Principal Autoencoder (Shen & Meinshausen ‘24 ) - is proven to:

-Energy-Tweedie: Score meets Score, Energy meets Energy: Tweedie’s formula as a special case of a broader identity.
+• Energy-Tweedie: Score meets Score, Energy meets Energy: one Tweedie-style formula per energy-based noise distribution.

 CausalDS is an end-to-end synthetic benchmark (generator) for jointly evaluating an LLM agent’s symbolic causal reasoning, data-science, uncertainty quantification, and coding/tool use skills, as well as whether it knows to abstain from unanswerable questions.
 The fully synthetic structure is crucial to disambiguating what we would consider “real causal reasoning” from repeating associations present in existing data, which is often termed the “causal parrot” failure mode.